Sera Waters: Artistic style and subject

 Waters specialises in textile arts and techniques, such as embroidery.
 Waters’ blackwork is considered her signature technique.
 In her PhD thesis, she used textile arts to explore family genealogy.
 Her works have been described as deeply conceptual, witty, and using humble needlework to encompass worlds of concern.
 As well as examining the colonial experience through her art, she is concerned with practicing art on Aboriginal land and the impact of colonisation.
 She is also interested in textiles arts embodying labour and time.

+Academic career

+As of 2024 Waters lectures in art history at Adelaide Central School of Art.